What’s It Like to Work in Solar Project Finance?

 Berkery’s role deals with solar projects after they’ve become operational.
 But even at this stage, there is massive potential for value optimization.

-The lifespan of a solar project is long, so successful initiatives to refinance, recontract, repower, or even add battery storage can bring in additional revenue and benefits for investors.
+The lifespan of a solar project is long, so successful initiatives to refinance, recontract, repower or even add battery storage can bring in additional revenue and benefits for investors.

 Craft confirmed that the more naturally curious you are, the better.
-There is a lot of opportunity on each project to explore incentives, policies, or contract structures that could help make a project pencil.
+There is a lot of opportunity on each project to explore incentives, policies or contract structures that could help a project pencil out economically.
 There are lots of details for any given project from contracting language and stipulations to due diligence processes.

 Glazer described solar project finance as solving “one big puzzle.”
-There are tons of pieces in any given project that you have to fit together – sponsor equity, tax equity, and debt on one side and then the project’s benefits on the other.
-Optimally, when the project financing “puzzle” is finished, stakeholders don’t want any gaps left (meaning you aren’t fully monetizing the project’s benefits), or pieces left on the table (meaning you aren’t efficiently structuring the deal so as to maximize capital raised).
+There are tons of pieces in any given project that you have to fit together: sponsor equity, tax equity and debt on one side and then the project’s benefits on the other.
+Optimally, when the project financing “puzzle” is finished, stakeholders don’t want any gaps left (meaning you aren’t fully monetizing the project’s benefits) or pieces left on the table (meaning you aren’t efficiently structuring the deal so as to maximize capital raised).
 Getting there is sometimes a challenge, but according to Glazer, it’s a rewarding one.

 What are some of your favorite things about your role?